oasis-open/cti-stix-elevator/docs/stix-mappings.rst

        "type": "observed-data"
     }

-In STIX 2.0 cyber observables are only used within observed data to represent something that has actually been seen.
-If a STIX 1.x Observable is contained in an Indicator, it is instead expressing a pattern to match against observed data.
+In STIX 2.0 cyber observables are only used within ``observed-data`` objects to represent something that has actually been seen.
+In STIX 1.x if an ``Observable`` is contained in an ``Indicator``, it is instead expressing a pattern to match against observed data.

 The pattern expression to match the example cyber observable, when it is located in an indicator object, would be: